feantuns/monstercat/README.md

   Chose the album from spotify: 6MEv8dNtVbKDW1WG4Hk6WZ, HomeSick by A Day To Remember

-  Going to useg getStaticProps to run the spotify api fetch on build time, so that the spotify credentials don't get present in client-side code.
+  Going to use getStaticProps to run the spotify api fetch on build time, so that the spotify credentials don't get present in client-side code.

-- [ ] Título e meta tags
+- [x] Título e meta tags
 - [ ] Background image + fade effect
 - [ ] header + fixed sidebar
+- [ ] Favicon
 - [ ] Expanded sidebar
 - [ ] Hero
 - [ ] Botão de play